FAQs

 What happens if my business isn’t prepared for a disruption?

-If you’re not prepared, even a short outage or storm can shut down your operations, cost you thousands in lost sales, and drive customers to competitors.
+If you’re not prepared, even a short outage or delay with a key vendor can shut down your operations, cost you thousands in lost sales, and drive customers to competitors.
 Recovery is often slower and more expensive than expected — sometimes businesses never reopen.
-Preparation is about protecting your people, your revenue, and your reputation.
+“Business Stability” is about protecting your people, your revenue, and your reputation.

 Is this just another sales pitch?

-No. This review is designed to give you real value whether or not you ever work with me beyond this step.
+No. This review is designed to give you real value whether or not you ever work with us beyond this step.
 You’ll leave with clarity, quick actions, and confidence in where you stand.

 How is this different from insurance?

 Insurance helps you after a loss.
-Business continuity planning helps you avoid the loss in the first place.
+Business stability planning helps you avoid the loss in the first place.
 The two work hand-in-hand, but only preparation keeps you open during a disruption.

 What does it cost if I want more than the free review?